mortendk/saga11/README.md

 inside _data/site.son general meta data is added like sitename etc

 ## RSS feed
-rss feed meta is setup on metadata.json

 ## Favicon
-is inside favicon
-use the xxxx service to generate it all

 ## css setup
 Tailwin config /tailwin.config.js setup all the specific here